clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       sudo usermod -G docker -a <username>

+The mixer Docker container is available on `Docker Hub`_.
 Mixer will automatically pull a Docker container for mixing if one does not already exist.
 You can optionally pull a container in advance, using the following steps:

 #.
 Find the latest version of the container by viewing the tags for the
    `clearlinux/mixer repo <https://hub.docker.com/r/clearlinux/mixer/tags/>`_